 On the other hand, the scenes of Ellen at her new home (at her Aunt peg’s) was rather cozy and refreshing.
 Ellen was beyond surprised to see her big family in Connemara.
 And I was curious to know how these two distinct stories can fit in

 Santa gives the readers every possible detail of Ireland.
 The blackened ruins, Pot of gold -the local bar the hub of all local gossips, the gorgeous sea, and eerie lighthouse.
 All of these utterly contributed to the mood of the story.

 At the same time, I wouldn’t say the main characters were as compelling as the setting.
 Ellen escaped to her aunt’s in order to transform herself into a writer.
 Nonetheless, she hardly finds the time to write anything and once she meets Conor, Caitlyn’s ex-husband, she mostly thinks about him and their affection towards each other.
-But as a reader I couldn’t find anything extraordinary about their romance.
+But as a reader, I couldn’t find anything extraordinary about their romance.
 I would say the story was less impressive in terms of romantic elements.

 Earlier, Caitlyn, the spirit seems like a loving wife and mother instead, it turns out that she is rather selfish and self- centered.
-The romance of Ellen and Conor make her furious yet there isn’t any supernatural encounters or events that you would expect to happen in a novel like this.
+The romance of Ellen and Conor makes her furious yet there isn’t any supernatural encounters or events that you would expect to happen in a novel like this.

 More than the main characters I was impressed by the others such as Aunt Peg, Dylan Murphy- the songwriter in Connemara, Ellen’s mother Madeline Trawton.
 All of them were dwelling in their past yet I find them rather strong

 In my opinion, the story would have been enthralling if it had more focus on Caitlyn and Conor’s life.
 Caitlyn’s beauty and character are praised by everyone on the island even after her death.
 Nevertheless, there are only a few glimpses of her life on the Island.